Skip to content

 Drugs and Narcotics

-Student Apartments policy towards drugs is one of Zero Tolerance.
-Residents shall not illegally use, possess, sell, or distribute drugs, narcotics, or any controlled substance or drug paraphernalia.
 Anyone found in violation of this policy and/or laws relating to illegal drug use/possession will be subject to cancellation of the Rental Agreement, student disciplinary actions, and possible arrest according to State and Federal drug laws.

 uparrow